 An application can be made for a school place for a child at any time outside the admission round and the child will be admitted where there are available places.
-If you wish to make an application please contact the school on 01535 605880 or visit the website www.stjosephskeighley.org.uk for details of the application process.
+Applications should be made direct to the school in writing.
+You should also complete a Supplementary Information form if you would like your application to be considered in a specific oversubscription category.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out above will be applied.
 If there are no places available, the child will be added to the waiting list (see above).
 You will be advised of the outcome or your application in writing, and you have the right of appeal to an independent appeal panel.
 (Details of the appeals process can be found on the school website).